CURRENT AFFILIATIONS / FUNCTIONS

 The democratic accountability of central banks – A comparative study of the European Central Bankk, Oxford and Portland, Oregon: Hart Publishing, 1999

 P.J.
-Kuijper, F. Amtenbrink, D. Curtin, S.C.G. van den Bogaert, A. Macdonald, B. De Witte, Handbook of European Union Law, Kluwer Law International.
-Forthcoming: 2018.
+Kuijper, F. Amtenbrink, D. Curtin, B. De Witte, A. McDonnell, S.C.G. van den Bogaert, The Law of the European Union, Kluwer Law International, 2018.

 Amtenbrink, F., Prévost, D. & Wessel, R.A. (eds.), Netherlands Yearbook of International Law 2017: Shifting Forms and Levels of Cooperation in International Economic Law: Structural Developments in Trade, Investment and Financial Regulation (Netherlands Yearbook of International Law, 48).
 The Hague: Asser Press / Springer, 2018